Understanding Fixed Automatic Welding Guns

 Avoiding pitfalls in the process

 One very important part of the fixed automation welding system is the welding gun.
-It is not uncommon for companies to take a do-it-yourself (DIY) approach to this piece of equipment, fixturing a semi-automatic gun in place with various components to mimic the performance of a fixed automatic gun.
+It is not uncommon for companies to take a do-it-yourself (DIY) approach to this piece of equipment.
+Namely fixturing a semi-automatic gun in place with various components to mimic the performance of a fixed automatic gun.
 Sometimes this is done out of convenience, due to the shop having an abundance of semi-automatic guns, or because of a perceived cost savings.